k15z/MetricX/README.md

 ```

 ### Generate plots and rankings
-The :class:`~metricx.Task` object provides numerous functionality from
+The `Task` object provides numerous functionality from generating plots
-generating plots to ranking models.
+to ranking models.

 ```python
 task.to_bokeh() # generate a Bokeh plot